MichaelCurrin/code-cookbook/recipes/jekyll/project-files/config.md

 We want to only copy to the `_site` directory the files and directories which we want to be served publically.

 Jekyll will ignore files starting with a dot or underscore, but there are other files we want to ignore.
 So set these below in your `exclude `field.
-The Makefile line can be omitted if you do not have one.
-The slash is optional but helps indicate directories vs files.

 ```yaml
 exclude: